kjar0/516X-Final/README.md

 ABE student outcomes and required skills from job descriptions both characterize how a person is able to think and work.
 This project serves as an evaluation of these competencies.
 The main research question is: do ABE course competencies support students to meet job requirements?
 Answering this question will help curriculum directors determine what changes or supplementations should be made to the program.
 This keeps the department up to date with what employers are looking for.Evaluating the curriculum ensures that students are prepared to be successful and get their money's worth with a degree from ISU!

-* Clear data analysis question

 ## Data Analysis

 This section will provide a general outline of the approach taken to perform data analysis.
 The exact code utilized is located here ** link file ** A project workflow is included at the conclusion of this section.
+The data analysis question was: how similar are the keywords of job postings to the keywords of course competencies?

 #### Collect Information